magneticio/vamp.io/content/documentation/configure/v1.0.0/configure-database.md

 **Drawbacks**

-* Higher overheads: there are more schemas, users and potentially more database server instances to mananage
+* Higher overheads: there are more schemas, users and potentially more database server instances to manage
 * Lower performance : maintaining separate database connection pools for each schema has a small performance impact when scaling Vamp

 #### Table per Namespace